tmaximini/maxi.io/src/posts/2019-08-20-running-cypress-on-aws-linux/index.md

 ```

 Because we are starting our server to test against on `localhost:3000` we now pass in `CYPRESS_baseUrl=http://172.17.0.1:3000` as and env for the `docker run` command.
 172.17.0.1 is a magic IP in docker that points to `localhost` of the host machine.
-You can find more info on this [On the Docker website](https://docs.docker.com/network/network-tutorial-standalone/)
+You can find more info on this [on the Docker website](https://docs.docker.com/network/network-tutorial-standalone/).

 On docker for mac we can use the `docker.host.internal` DNS entry but this will not work on linux machines yet.
 See [this issue on Github for details](https://github.com/docker/for-linux/issues/264).

 ## Conclusion

 If you are already using docker on your build server it can solve many problems that arise with missing dependencies for us.
 Especially you can save a lot of headache that arises from different versioning.
 Luckily, the great people at Cypress already provided an everything-included Docker image for us, which we can use to solve this problem.
 So there you have it, now Cypress runs our integration tests from Jenkins in headless chrome from inside a Docker container.

-Happy Testing.
+Happy Testing 😌